 The crown is mounted at 4 o’clock, and is 7 mm in diameter, with ridged edges and a polished cap with no logo.
-Naturally, it screws down as this is a 200 meter diver, and so there are also gaskets sealing the crystal, caseback, and crown.
+Naturally, it screws down as this is a 200-meter diver, and so there are also gaskets sealing the crystal, caseback, and crown.

 With the included steel bracelet, the watch weighs in at 181 grams.
 Head only the watch weighs 92.3 grams.
 The bracelet alone weighs 88.7 grams.
 That is a bit much.
 With a nylon, NATO strapped to the watch it barely weighs over 100 grams total.
-Wearing it with a lighter strap is more comfortable that the bracelet for me, but the bracelet aesthetic makes it worth the extra weight.
+Wearing it with a lighter strap is more comfortable than the bracelet for me, but the bracelet aesthetic makes it worth the extra weight.

 For the best of both worlds, keep a strap removal tool and extra straps handy, as the case features pierced lugs, allowing easy bracelet/strap changing compared to watches without pierced lugs, or a quick-change system.